Cohomology jump loci and absolute sets for singular varieties: Introduction

 belongs to $\cA$.
 Here $\IH$ denotes intersection cohomology. \end{thm}

-\paragraph{\bf{Notation}} All complex algebraic varieties are assumed to be quasi-projective.
-If $X$ is a complex algebraic variety, we write $LocSys(X)$ for the category of local systems on the topological space underlying $X$.
-If $K$ is a field, then $D^b_c(X,K)$ denotes the bounded derived category of constructible sheaves of $K$-vector spaces.
-If $\cC$ is a category, then $\iso(\cC)$ denotes the set of isomorphism classes of objects of $\cC$.
-The abbreviation ``dg" (resp. ``dga", ``dgla") will mean ``differential-graded" (resp. ``differential-graded algebra", ``differential-graded Lie algebra"). \\ \paragraph{\bf{Acknowledgements}} I wish to thank Nero Budur for introducing me to this topic as well as for his suggestions and support.
-I also thank Bruno Klingler for the valuable conversations, his support and for providing comments on an early draft, Carlos Simpson and Hélène Esnault for their comments.
+\paragraph{\bf{Notation}} A complex algebraic variety is an integral, separated scheme of finite type over $\Spec(\C)$.
+Unless stated otherwise, a ``variety" is a complex algebraic variety.
+If $X$ is a complex algebraic variety, we write $LocSys(X)$ for the category of local systems of finite dimensional complex vector spaces on the associated complex analytic space $X^{\mathrm{an}}$.
+If $K$ is a field, then $D^b_c(X,K)$ denotes the bounded derived category of constructible sheaves of $K$-vector spaces on $X^{\mathrm{an}}$.
+If $\cC$ is a category, then $\iso(\cC)$ denotes the ``collection" of isomorphism classes of objects of $\cC$.
+We will consider isomorphism classes of objects only when $\cC$ is an essentially small category, therefore $\iso(\cC)$ will be an honest set (in our case, $\cC$ will be one of the following, for a complex algebraic variety $X$: $D^b_c(X,\C)$, $LocSys(X)$ or the bounded derived category of regular holonomic $\cD_X$-modules).
+The abbreviation ``dg" (resp. ``dga", ``dgla") will mean ``differential-graded" (resp. ``differential-graded algebra", ``differential-graded Lie algebra").

+\paragraph{\bf{Acknowledgements}} I wish to thank Nero Budur for introducing me to the topics of this paper as well as for his suggestions and support.
+I thank Bruno Klingler for the valuable conversations, for his support and for providing comments on an early draft.
+I also thank Carlos Simpson and Hélène Esnault for their comments.
 I benefited from email correspondence with Joana Cirici and Louis-Clément Lefèvre.
+Finally, I would like to thank the referees for their remarks and corrections.
 This work is part of my PhD thesis.